 1. As it was said above, the "reggeon" cascade is developed in the impact parameter plane, and has features typical for branching processes.
-Thus, for its description it is needed to determine the probability to involve a nuclear nucleon into the "cascade".
-It is obvious that the probability depends on the difference of the impact coordinates of the new and previous involved nucleons.
-Looking at the contribution of the diagram 28.21c, the functional form of the probability is chosen as:
+Thus, for its description it is needed to determine a probability to involve a nuclear nucleons into the "cascade".
+It is obvious, that the probability depends on a difference of impact coordinates of new and previous involved nucleons.
+Looking at the yield of diagram 29.21c, a functional form of the probability is chosen as:

-$$P(|\vec{s}i - \vec{s}j|) = C{nd} \exp[-(\vec{s}i - \vec{s}j)^2 / R_c^2]$$ (28.64)

-where $\vec{s_i}$ and $\vec{s_j}$ are the projections of the radii of the ith and jth nucleons on the impact parameter plane.
+$$P(|\vec{s}i - \vec{s}j|) = C{nd} \exp[-(\vec{s}i - \vec{s}j)^2 / R_c^2], \tag{29.22}$$ where \vec{s}i and \vec{s}j are projections of the radii of ith and jth nucleons on the impact parameter plane.

-- 2. The "cascade" is initiated by the primary involved nucleons.
-These nucleons are determined with the help of the Glauber approach. - 3.
-All involved nucleons are ejected from the nucleus.
+- 2. The "cascade" is initiated by primary involved nucleons.
+These nucleons are determined with a help of the Glauber approach. - 3.
+All involved nucleons are ejected from nuclei.

 The "cascade" looks like that: a projectile particle interacts with some intra-nuclear nucleons.
-These nucleons are called "wounded" or "participating" nucleons.
-These nucleons initiate the "cascade".
-A wounded nucleon can involve a "spectator" nucleon into the "cascade" with the probability (28.64).
-A spectator nucleon can involve another nucleon, which in turn can involve a third one and so on.
+These nucleons are called "wounded" or participating nucleons.
+The nucleons initiate the "cascade".
+A wounded nucleon can involve a spectator nucleon into the "cascade" with the probability (29.22).
+The latter one can involve an other nucleon.
+The second nucleon can involve a third one and so on.
 This algorithm is implemented in the FTF model.

 We have tuned C{nd} using the HARP-CDP data on proton production in the p + Cu interactions [33].
-According to our estimations, where y is the projectile rapidity.
-The value of the exponent, 2.1, corresponds to $P{lab} \sim 4 \text{ GeV/c}$.
+According to our estimations, where y is a projectile rapidity.
+The value, 2.1, standing in the exponents corresponds to $P{lab} \sim 4 \text{ GeV/c}$.

-$$C{nd} = e^{4 (y-2.1)}/[1 + e^{4 (y-2.1)}], \quad R_c^2 = 1.5 \ (fm)^2$$ (28.65)
+$$C{nd} = e^{4 (y-2.1)}/[1 + e^{4 (y-2.1)}], \quad R_c^2 = 1.5 (fm)^2.$$

-28.6.3 "Fermi motion" of nuclear nucleons
+29.6.3 "Fermi motion" of nuclear nucleons

-In the "standard" approach, a nucleus is considered as a potential well where nucleons are freely moving.
-A particle falling on the nucleus changes its momentum on the border of the well.
-Here a question appears: to whom the recoil momentum must be ascribed?
-If the particle is absorbed by the nucleus, probably, one has to imagine in the final state the potential well with its nucleons moving with a momentum of the particle.
-If some nucleons are ejected from the nucleus, what conditions have to satisfy the nucleon momenta, and how will the "residual" well be moving to satisfy the energy-momentum conservation law?
-In the case of a 3-dimensional potential well, how will be changed the momentum components of a particle on the well surface?
-Will only the component transverse to the surface, or the one parallel to the surface, or both be changed?
-The list of questions can be extended by considering nucleus-nucleus interactions.
+In a "standard" approach, a nucleus is considered as a potential well where nucleons are freely moving.
+A particle falling on the nucleus changes its momentum on a border of the well.
+Here a question appears, to whom the recoil momentum must be ascribed?
+If the particle is absorbed by the nucleus, probably, one has to imagine in a final state the potential well with its nucleons moving with a momentum of the particle!?
+If some nucleons are ejected from the nucleus, it is unknown in the case, what conditions have to satisfy the nucleon momenta, and how will the "residual" well be moving to satisfy the energy-momentum conservation law?
+In the case of 3-dimensional potential well it is unknown, how will be changed momentum components of the particle on the well surface?
+Only a component transverse to the surface will be changed, or a component which is parallel to the surface?
+A list of questions can be extended at a consideration of nucleus-nucleus interactions.

-Two approaches are frequently used in practice.

-According to the first one, the nucleus is considered as a continuous medium, and nucleons appeared only in points of the projectile interactions with the medium.
-It seems natural in this approach to sum the momenta of all ejected particles.
-Then, subtracting it from the initial momentum, one can find the momentum of the residual nucleus.
-It is unclear, however, what has to be done in the case of nucleus-nucleus interactions.
+Two approaches are used at practice.
+According to the first one, the nucleus is considered as a continuous media, and nucleons are appeared only in points of the projectile interactions with the media.
+It seems natural in the approach to sum momenta of all ejected particles.
+Subtracting it from the initial momentum, one can find a momentum of residual nucleus.
+It is unclear, what has to be done in nucleus-nucleus interactions?

 In the second approach, space coordinates and momenta of the nucleons are sampled according to some assumptions.
-In order to satisfy the energy-momentum conservation law, the projectile momentum does not changed, and to each nucleon is ascribed a new mass:
+In order to satisfy the energy-momentum conservation law, the projectile momentum does not changed, and each nucleon is ascribed by a new mass:

-$$m = \sqrt{(m_0 - \epsilon_b)^2 - p^2} \tag{28.66}$$
+$$m = \sqrt{(m_0 - \epsilon_b)^2 - p^2},$$